Having the ability to anchor out inside a nice peaceful bay or right outside of a marina avoiding all the hubbub can be an amazing feeling.

 Well, there’s no hard and fast rule to the exact strength (or weight) your anchor should have, but it’s definitely possible to determine a minimum weight to cover some worst-case scenarios when using your anchor.

-A simple way to determine the minimum anchor weight of your sailboat is to subtract 5-10 lbs to every foot of your sailboat’s length overall (LOA).
-For example, if your sailboat is 25 feet long, then a good anchor weight could be around 15-20 lbs.
-This is a good rule-of-thumb when choosing an anchor weight for your sailboat, but should only be considered as an estimate and for a minimum anchor weight.
-If the anchor you plan to purchase has a chart helping you decide on the proper anchor weight to get, you should definitely follow that.
+A simple way to determine the minimum anchor weight of your sailboat is to subtract 5-10 lbs from every foot of your sailboat’s length overall (LOA).
+For example, if your sailboat is 40 feet long, then a 35 lb boat anchor would be a good weight.